Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 CHKNUM DATA\KSCST.DAT DATA\HOLD\KSCST.DAT

-IF ERRORLEVEL 1 GOTO BAD
+IF EXIST(CHKNUM.ERR) GOTO BAD

 :GOOD